 OK, let's start:

-Place your multimeter in Volts DC mode and with the RED multimeter lead probe the middle wire of the sensor's connector.
+Place your multimeter in Volts DC mode and with the red multimeter test lead probe the middle wire of the sensor's connector.
 This is the wire that connects to pin #2 in the illustration above.

 Now, slowly open the throttle (by hand and from the engine compartment) while you observe the change in voltage numbers on your multimeter.